-Variable is a scalar location paired with an identifier, basically it is an address to a memory location where we store any data and identifier being the type of data that is integer, String, Character, Array type, object type and much more.
+Variable is a scalar location paired with an identifier, basically, it is an address to a memory location where we store any data and identifier being the type of data that is an integer, String, Character, Array type, object type, and much more.
 They are the building blocks of any program or software because they help in providing the dynamic approach.

 The data type in simple language is the classification of data which helps in telling the compiler or the interpreter what the programmer intends to use the data and what type of data will be stored in the Variables and accordingly allocates the size.
 Data types may vary from language to language but some of them are int (Integer Type), char (Character Type), Boolean (True-False Type) and many more.